awsdocs/amazon-transcribe-developer-guide/doc_source/phi-id-stream.md

 ## Identifying PHI in a WebSocket stream<a name="websocket-phi-id"></a>

- To a start a WebSocket stream with PHI Identification activated, use the following format to create a pre\-signed URL\.
+ To a start a WebSocket stream with PHI Identification activated, use the following format to create a presigned URL\.

 ```
 GET wss://transcribestreaming.us-west-2.amazonaws.com:8443/medical-stream-transcription-websocket?